ZhaiJason/rmcop/README.md

 ## Support

 This package is for the UCL STAT0035 Project topic “R Package Development”.
-Exclusive support had been provided by @Mine Dogucu.
+The development of this pacakge is supported by UCL Department of Statistical Science faculties.